fsimizu/FreeSpace/public/posts/topics.md

 ## Topics & Vocabulary

+_A quick list to what might pop up on your test — and how to prep for it_

 &nbsp;

 _BY **FREESPACE LEARNING** | 19 MAY, 2025_

 ---

+If you’ve been wondering what kinds of topics come up in the CCL test — don’t stress, I’ve got you covered. 😌

-According to the official NAATI website, the below are the most common topics you may encounter in the exam.
-We have available some of the vocabulary sheets for some of these.
-Simply click on the topic and download it **FOR FREE** for you to practice.
+According to the official NAATI site, these are the most common areas you’ll hear about in the exam.
+And because we know how tricky it can be to remember all the right words under pressure, we’ve put together some vocab sheets to help you study smarter (not harder).

+Yup — they’re **FREE** to download.
+Just click on the links and start brushing up on your lingo:

 * Business
 * Consumer Affairs